darkmatter08/toy-models-for-superposition/README.md

 ![Two Weight Linear Net Image](src/superposition/viz/03_all_sparsity_two_weight.png)

-The main difference between the Two Weight Linear Net and the transposed One Weight Linear Net is that the red values
-cluster towards the upper diagonal when sparsity increases from left to right.
+The main difference between the Two Weight Linear Net and the transposed One Weight Linear Net is that the red values cluster towards the upper diagonal when sparsity increases from left to right.

 The right most chart learns all of the 20 input features when sparsity is 0.001.

+# Postulate
+How can 5 neurons represent 20 features? if we use binary encoding, we can have 2 ^ 5 values if we have 5 slots.
+This is 32 slots for 20 features.

+Superposition may be representing 32 features in some mixture of binary encoding and normal encoding where 1 neuron slot = 1 features.

+For the Two Weight Linear Net, it is possible that tenary encoding is happening with -1, 0, 1 values in the middle 5 neurons.
+This is 243 slots for 20 features.
+So the Two Weight Linear Net has more capacity.

+More research is needed to look into the weights.

 # Conclusion

 This repo shows that if two conditions:
 1. features are sparse,
 2. and RELU cut off is used

-The neural network will entangle these features
-such that when one feature is detected,
+The neural network will entangle these features such that when one feature is detected,
 it will cause a set of entangled features to also be detected.

 The activation function will cut off the weaker features